MattSortsThings/europhonium/dev_notes/system_requirements_v1_0.md

 #### S1.0a4 - OpenAPI Pages

-Each OpenAPI document is served as an interactive documentation page in development and production.
-No authentication is performed on documentation endpoints.
+Each OpenAPI document should be served as an interactive documentation page in development and production.
+Requests to OpenAPI document endpoints should not be authenticated.

 #### S1.0a5 - Rate Limiting

-The system uses simple rate limiting.
+The system should use simple rate limiting.

 ## Features out of scope